JohsBL/flappy_automation_test/README.md

 I hope you will have fun solving this little game.
 If you have any questions or need other game information either write me or look around in the **flappy_main_game** folder.
 Here is some other helpful information for solving the task.

 Scaling: 1 pixel = 0.01 meter
 Game and sensor update rates: 30 fps
+The velocity is noise free
 Max acceleration x: 3.0 m/s^2
 Max acceleration y: 35.0 m/s^2
 Axis convention: x &rarr;, y &uarr;